Split a transaction for commission or charges deducted

 It's fairly simple to split a transaction between more than one category in FreeAgent, though you may need to start by setting up one or more new categories.

-But what happens if you receive an amount of money that's already had bank charges, charges from a payment processor such as PayPal, GoCardless or Dwolla, currency charges, commission, or subcontractor's CIS tax deducted?
+But what happens if you receive an amount of money that's already had bank charges, fees from a payment processor such as PayPal, GoCardless, Stripe or Dwolla, currency charges, commission, or subcontractor's CIS tax deducted?

 Let's take an example.